Diamond (1823 ship)

-Diamond was a three-masted square rigger, built in New York City in 1823.
+The Diamond was a three-masted square rigger, built in New York City in 1823.
 She was one of the first ships to operate a regular service for passenger and cargo between Britain and the United States.
 She sank en route to Liverpool from New York on 2 January 1825 in Cardigan Bay.
 The alleged wreck site was identified in 2000 and was designated under the Protection of Wrecks Act 1973 on 1 April 2002, the first such designation by the National Assembly for Wales.
 However, the identification has since been called into question.

 Construction and sailing life

-When Diamond was built in 1823, shipbuilding was undergoing rapid technological change.
+When the Diamond was built in 1823, shipbuilding was undergoing rapid technological change.
 New materials and shipbuilding techniques were being used and ships of this period show many variations.
-Diamond has been claimed (but without evidence) to have been the oldest known example of a composite American hull, where iron frames reinforce a timber frame and plank construction.
+The Diamond has been claimed (but without evidence) to have been the oldest known example of a composite American hull, where iron frames reinforce a timber frame and plank construction.
 The hull was sheathed in copper, to protect the timber planking from attack by marine organisms and reduce drag.
 This has proved to be totally false and without foundation.
 She is in fact a standard built vessel of the age constructed from white oak and locust wood sheathed in normal copper sheets fastened with copper tacks.

 At 120 ft 9 in long, she was the forerunner of the ocean liners that would later regularly cross the Atlantic throughout the 19th and early-to-mid-20th centuries.

 Wreck

-Diamond sailed on her last voyage from New York on 12 December 1824, captained by Henry Macy.
+The Diamond sailed on her last voyage from New York on 12 December 1824, captained by Henry Macy.
 She was bound for Liverpool with about 30 passengers and a cargo of cotton, potash, and apples.
 She also carried international mail.
 On 2 January 1825 she struck a notorious reef, Sarn Badrig (St Patrick's Causeway) in Cardigan Bay, and sank in 14 m of water.
 Her masts and spars were therefore out of the water and in plain sight.
 Lifeboats that rowed from Barmouth saved most of the passengers.